 Coronavirus eviction ban

-From 29 August 2020, landlords and agents will also have to give their tenants six months’ notice before they can start any possession proceedings.
+In August 2020, the government extended the suspension of any eviction proceedings until 20th September 2020.
+This meant that landlords and agents could not start any possession or eviction proceedings until after this time.
+As the suspension has now been lifted, landlords and agents can commence eviction proceedings against their tenants.
+However, from 29 August 2020, landlords and agents will also have to give their tenants six months’ notice before they can start any possession proceedings.
 Shorter notice periods will only be given in certain cases including; if the tenant has at least 6 months’ rent arears, domestic violence, anti-social behaviour or fraud.

+Your landlord or managing agent must follow certain procedures to end your tenancy, otherwise they may be prosecuted for illegal eviction or harassment, which is a criminal offence.
 The Council takes illegal evictions very seriously and it should be noted that any person(s) convicted of illegal eviction or harassment may be liable for up to 2 years’ imprisonment.